Bloomington Public Adjuster

 Bloomington Minnesota Public Adjuster - Shoreline Public Adjusters

 Bloomington homeowners are facing two massive headwinds: aging roofs built in the 1960s and 1970s, and carriers switching to percentage-based hail deductibles that are leaving tens of thousands of dollars on the table.
-When State Farm and other insurers deny your claim or lowball your settlement, a licensed public adjuster levels the playing field.
+When State Farm and other insurers deny your claim or lowball your settlement, a Bloomington Public Adjuster levels the playing field.
+After the April and June 2025 hail events that flooded the market with underpaid claims, having an advocate who understands your home's vulnerability is critical.
 We work exclusively for you — not the insurance company — to ensure your Xactimate-based scope of loss captures every dollar you're entitled to under Minnesota law.

-Led by a CISSP- and CISA-certified licensed public adjuster with over a decade of enterprise risk experience advising Fortune 100 organizations, Shoreline works exclusively for policyholders — never insurers.
+Shoreline works exclusively for policyholders — never insurers.
 Our team understands how carriers like State Farm deploy age-based denial tactics on 1960s housing stock and how to challenge them with documented proof of loss and appraisal-clause enforcement.
-We've recovered millions in underpaid claims across Minnesota by exposing the gap between initial offers and actual RCV (replacement cost value) after depreciation is properly applied.
+We've recovered substantial settlement increases on hail and storm claims across Minnesota by exposing the gap between initial offers and actual RCV (replacement cost value) after depreciation is properly applied.

-After the April 28 and June 16 hail events that hammered Hennepin County with 2.75" and 3.25" hail respectively, we saw carriers systematically classify legitimate damage as "cosmetic" — a practice that violates Minnesota Statutes §72A.201.
+After the 2025 hail events that hammered Hennepin County, we saw carriers in Bloomington routinely classify legitimate damage as "cosmetic" — a practice that runs counter to Minnesota's fair-handling requirements under §72A.201 and the Cedar Bluff matching doctrine.
 We are licensed (License #40962416), bonded, and on your side — never the insurance company's.

 Barracuda Networks Logo